 Step 2.
-Narrow your budget
+Determine your budget

 Lenders preapprove you based on your gross income, outstanding loans and revolving debt, Bates says.
 However, they don’t look at other monthly bills, such as utilities, gas, day care, insurance or groceries, in their calculations.

-“Make a line-item budget for all your monthly expenses, and be conservative about the monthly mortgage payment,” says Bates, who adds that this is especially true for first-time homebuyers who may not get their ideal home right away.
+“Make a line-item budget for all your monthly expenses, and be conservative about the monthly mortgage payment,” says Bates, who adds that this is especially crucial for first-time homebuyers who may not get their ideal home right away.

 Step 3.
-Know your options
+Know your mortgage options

 “Traditionally, when it comes to getting a mortgage, a lot of peoples’ first thoughts are to go to a bank or that they need a 20 percent down payment to afford a home,” says Mat Ishbia, president and CEO of United Wholesale Mortgage.
 “That’s an outdated way of thinking.”